MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/cordova.md

   ## 4. Where to go next?

-Great, you are all set to visualize Analytics and Crashes data collected automatically by the SDK on the portal.
+Great, you're all set to visualize Analytics and Crashes data collected automatically by the SDK on the portal.
 There isn't any additional setup required.
 Look at [Analytics](~/sdk/analytics/cordova.md) and [Crashes](~/sdk/crashes/cordova.md) sections for APIs guides and walkthroughs to learn what App Center can do.